Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/auto-gen/index.md

 The recommended workflow for developing control code is:

 1. Develop and validate the control algorithm in Simulink
-2. Isolate the controller subsystem
+2. Convert the controller to an atomic subsystem and then to a referenced model
 3. Generate C code using Simulink Autogen
 4. Integrate generated code into the AMDC project
 5. Execute and validate on hardware